Drizzle2156/Billy-N-self-learning-Python/README.md

 16 is not done yet

-The next upcoming lessons are
+The next topics I will go over are
 17 - Lambda & Higher Order Functions
 18 - Classes & Objects
 19 - Exceptions & Errors